With grateful thanks to the generous donors who believe so wholeheartedly in the mission of AATH, we are delighted to provide these Scholarships.

 This scholarship is awarded to someone whose work in humor and laughter clearly and tangibly demonstrates a commitment to world peace.
 For this year, the scholarship recipient will receive complimentary AATH conference registration plus an additional $100 presented on site (in US funds) to help offset other travel costs.
 Applications from all countries will be considered equally.

-Applicants are to submit essay answers (up to 250 words each) to three questions:
+Applicants are to submit essay answers (up to 250 words each) to four questions:

 THE KNOX FAMILY HUMOR FOR PEACE SCHOLARSHIP

-The Knox Family Humor for Peace Scholarship will be awarded to an individual that is involved in the practice of humor in order to promote peace, either locally or globally.The scholarship for the April 2014 AATH conference will include one complimentary AATH conference registration fee and one Humor Academy registration fee.
-Applicants must submit an essay based on the following questions: (250 words or less)
+The Knox Family Humor for Peace Scholarship will be awarded to an individual that is involved in the practice of humor in order to promote peace, either locally or globally.The scholarship for the April 2016 AATH conference will include one complimentary AATH conference registration fee and one Humor Academy registration fee.
+Applicants are to submit an essay based on the following questions: (250 words or less)

-For scholarships please submit a essay describing your interest in humor studies, your personal goals, your volunteerism, and leadership.
+For this scholarship please submit an essay describing your interest in humor studies, your personal goals, your volunteerism, and leadership.
 Review the mission of AATH and describe how your work aligns with the AATH mission.